interlock-network/interlock-models/docs/mads/3-next-evolution.md

 one stimulus that triggers their `urgency` action, which results in heuristic innovation.
 You will also notice that these top-performers have lots of zero-stimuli.
 It is unclear why, but the organisms seem to trend towards zero generation-after-generation.
 The deletion-rate might be too high, but who knows.
-The nice thing about this, is that we can see which stimuli are not _strictly_ necessary.
+The nice thing about this is that we can see which stimuli are not _strictly_ necessary.

 ```